NeshGogo/CSharpChallenges/README.md

 It's a repository focused on solving programming challenges with C#.

 ## List of Challenges

-Intermediate C# Coding Challenges
-Here are some intermediate C# coding challenges to test your skills:

 - ## String Manipulation:
   - Write a function that checks if a string is a palindrome (reads the same forwards and backwards).
   - Write a function that reverses a string without using built-in functions.